 Find out what data you collect and how to communicate why to your customers

-In an age of “fake news”, WhatsApp being taken over by Facebook, and Facebook being hacked by data companies, people are wary of their data being out on the web–or in business databases.
+In an age of “fake news”, Twitter being taken over by Elon Musk, and Facebook leaks by data companies, people are wary of their data being out on the web—or in business databases.
 I mean some people are still afraid of paying contactless and having online banking!
 To keep your customers reassured (and to comply with European GDPR laws if you’re an international company), figure out what data you collect on customers and potential customers, how long you need to keep the data, and why.
 Then you need to communicate the “why” and “how long” to your customers.
 For example, you may have a landing page where you collect customer name and email address (you’ll want to have some sort of series checkboxes that are unticked that say something like “I would like to subscribe to your blog.”
 “I agree to receive emails about nearby events from Key Medium.”
 “I have read the terms and conditions and privacy and cookies notice.” and so forth).
 Your terms and conditions should set out that you only keep and collect data when the person has submitted their data and that you purge your database, say, every two years (GDPR states that data can be kept “no longer than necessary” for your required business functions).
 Part of GDPR law is that customers should be able to withdraw consent as easily as they give it.